 Overlook credit score

-Most banks lend based on your.
-Higher the , lower are the interest rates.
+Most banks lend based on your credit score.
+Higher the credit score, lower are the interest rates.

 So, go through your credit report and check for any discrepancy and rectify it at the earliest with the credit rating agency.
 If your debt levels (say personal and car loans) are high, repay it.
 Keep overall credit levels below 30% at all times.
-Doing all this will improve yourover a period of time.
-Also, ensure you don’t skip on due dates for a credit card or EMI payments that could reflect badly on your .
+Doing all this will improve your credit score over a period of time.
+Also, ensure you don’t skip on due dates for a credit card or EMI payments that could reflect badly on your credit score.

 Not negotiating enough

-There is always a bit of space to bargain with the lenders, especially if you have a good.
+There is always a bit of space to bargain with the lenders, especially if you have a good credit score.
 They are willing to slash interest rates by a few basis points or even waive processing or other fees.
 So, don’t hesitate to ask for a discount on these loans.

 Similarly, consider doing a balance transfer down the line whereby you transfer your existing home loan with a high-interest rate to another bank with a lower interest rate.